-Low back pain during pregnancy can also be a result of tightness from the hips, and this yoga pose can help stretch the muscles in that area.
+Low back pain during pregnancy can also be a result of tightness from the hips, and this yoga pose for back pain can help stretch the muscles in that area.
 According to Vicario, “The extra weight of the baby requires that our glutes do a lot more work for locomotion, so stretching the muscles of the glutes can help relieve lower back sensitivity.”

 - Sit on the floor with one leg folded as close to a 90-degree angle as possible in front of your body (sort of like a cross-legged position), and extend the other leg straight back behind you.
 Ensure your pelvis is both grounded and square, which may mean you need to stack pillows or towels under one hip.

 - Fold your body forward until you feel a comfortable stretch on the side of the glutes.
 Inhale and exhale slowly for a minimum of 20 to 45 seconds to allow for the muscles to release.

 - Switch legs and repeat.

 With all of these stretches, Vicario says that slow, deep breathing is paramount.
 “One of our biggest rules of thumb at P.volve is that when moving throughout pregnancy, be sure to breathe to create stability,” she explains.
 “We always cue for you to ‘blow before you go,’ as that exhale creates muscular support during a time where you may feel more unstable in movement due to the shift in one’s center of gravity.”